 Ventura Pirates Youth Lacrosse

-We will be offering an opportunity to train, learn and refine lacrosse skills this summer.
+We will be offering an opportunity to train, learn and refine lacrosse skills this spring.
 Open to both boys and girls, ages 5-14.
-Training will take place from June 5-July 31 on Tuesdays from 5:30- 7 pm in Ventura.
-The cost is $150 (loaner equipment available at each training session).
-Register today for summer Parks & Recreation class #11581.
+Training will take place Feb.- May in Ventura. (loaner equipment available at each training session).

 This information will be updated as it becomes available.